 Your AGI is your annual income (pretax) minus certain deductions, like student loan interest, alimony payments, or retirement fund contributions.
 To find the federal poverty threshold for your family size, visit the U.S. Department of Health and Human Services.

 Using these guidelines, some borrowers even qualify for a $0 repayment on an IDR plan.
 That’s hugely beneficial for people dealing with unemployment or low wages.
 It allows them to stay on their IDR plan rather than opt for deferment or forbearance.

 And there are two good reasons to take that option.
-Unless it’s an economic hardship deferment, time spent in forbearance or deferment doesn’t count toward your forgiveness clock.
+Unless it’s an economic hardship deferment, which is limited to a total of three years, time spent in forbearance or deferment doesn’t count toward your forgiveness clock.
 However, any $0 repayments do count toward the total number of payments required for forgiveness.

-Additionally, unless it’s an economic hardship deferment, any interest that accrues on your loans during a period of deferment or forbearance gets capitalized once the deferment or forbearance ends.
-Capitalization means that interest is added to the principal balance.
+Additionally, interest that accrues on your unsubsidized loans during periods of deferment and on all your loans during a forbearance capitalizes once the deferment or forbearance ends.
+Capitalization means the loan servicer adds interest to the principal balance.
 When that happens, you pay interest on the new higher balance — in other words, interest on top of interest.

 Student Loan Forgiveness

 Any of your student loans enrolled in an IDR program are eligible for student loan forgiveness.
 Forgiveness means that if you make the required number of payments for your IDR plan and you have any balance remaining at the end of your term, the government wipes out the debt, and you don’t have to repay it.
 For example, let’s say your plan requires you to make 240 payments.
 After doing so, you still have $30,000 left on your loan.
 If you’re eligible for forgiveness, you don’t have to repay that last $30,000.